-Triggers allow you to set a condition which is used to automatically stop an executing daemon.
+Triggers allow you to set a condition which is continually evaluated as streaming data is sent to NightTrace.
+When the condition evaluates to true, NightTrace will stop all executing daemons under its control.
 Daemons with triggers must be streaming data into NightTrace -- daemons writing to files are not eligible for triggers.